mdesantis1984/AgenteIALocal/src/README.en.md

 ---

+### Sprint 2 — UI / UX, Observability and Diagnostics

+Scope of the sprint

+- ToolWindow UX and navigation improvements.
+- Direct access to Options from the UI (existing Options Page reachable from the ToolWindow).
+- Clear status messaging for the user: "configured", "incomplete", and "backend not available".

+Observability

+- Implementation of a "Log" tab with the following capabilities:
+  - Full log view in a read-only TextBox.
+  - "Copy" button to copy the full log content to clipboard.
+  - "Delete" button to remove the log file from disk and clear the view.
+  - Visible file path and size (KB/MB).

+Backend status (diagnosis)

+- Confirmed diagnosis during Experimental Instance testing:
+  - The `AgenteIALocal.Infrastructure` assembly was not loaded at VSIX runtime.
+  - As a consequence, backend composition failed and `AgentService` remained `null`.

+Decisions and outstanding scope

+- Backend composition and VSIX packaging adjustments are moved to Sprint 3 as technical debt.
+- The new "Config" tab remains experimental / partially implemented and will be validated in Sprint 3.

+Outcome

+- Sprint 2 closed with UI/UX improvements and an actionable diagnostics outcome.
+Backend stabilization is planned for Sprint 3.

+Related documentation

+- `src/README.es.md`
+- `src/README.architecture.md`

 ## Documentation and traceability

 - Each relevant task includes `.md` prompts and minimal changes applied via Copilot; commits reference the branch and task.